m00nst3r/Asgard/README.md

 Currently in development status for sources: **Privat 24** and  **European Central Bank**

 ## Odin
-status: ~planing~
+status: planing

-Odin is a service for calculate arithmetic average  of currency from datasources
+Odin is a service for calculating arithmetic average  of currency from datasources or provides date form every datasource separately

 ## Thor
-status: ~planing~
+status: planing

-Thor is application for visualisation of currency rating
+Thor is application for visualization of currency rating

+### Tech stack
+For backend node.js and mongodb

+For frontend react or angular.

+All components should run separately as micro services and runs in docker (first stage)